 Through wandering, exploring, discovering...I see, feel, and appreciate more.
 I take photographs and collect stories in sights, sounds, colors, and textures.
 Whether in my neighborhood or in cities across the world, the energy I feel fuels the work.

-Other influences include graffiti, street art, pop culture, graphic design, architecture, nature, science, and symbolism.
+Influences also include pop culture, graphic design, architecture, nature, science, and symbolism.

-Kelly is a Virginia Museum of Fine Arts (VMFA) Fellow (2017). and is featured in the current issue of Studio Visit Magazine (issue 45).
-She has been previously featured by Design Crush, the MOMA blog, as well as local newspapers and magazines.
+Kelly Seeber's work speaks to the philosophy and foundation of her art practice focused on exploration.
+She is a Virginia Museum of Fine Arts (VMFA) Fellow (2017) and is featured in the current issue of Studio Visit Magazine (issue 45).
+Previously, she has been featured by Design Crush, the MOMA blog, and local newspapers and magazines.

 Kelly's art is held in private collections throughout the United States.
 She is a member of the Virginia Museum of Fine Arts and The Virginia Museum of Contemporary Art.

-A self-taught painter, Kelly earned an Associate's degree in Liberal Arts, a Bachelor's of Science degree, and a Master's of Science degree (magna cum laude), focused in research.
+A wholly self-taught painter, Kelly earned an Associate's degree in Liberal Arts, a Bachelor's of Science degree, and a Master's of Science degree (magna cum laude), focused in health care research.
 Kelly is originally from San Francisco Bay, began exhibiting her art in 2015, and now lives and works in Virginia.